-As Taiwan will enter a super-aged society, elderly care is a major problem that we will face.
-We hope to solve the problem of not missing the prime time for rescue when the elderly or patients with heart disease are sudden death or emergency event at home.
-Therefore, this study proposes an intelligent vital sign monitoring robot based on Robotic Operating System (ROS).
-It can use microphone array to hear person calling for help and find out the direction of the sound source.
-It also uses frontier-based exploration algorithm that allows the robot to explore and build a map of the user's home.
-We also use multi-target patrols to allow home safety without blind corner.
+We hope to solve the problem of not missing the golden hour for rescue when the elderly or patients with heart disease are suffering sudden death or emergency event at home.
+Therefore, this study proposes an intelligent vital sign monitoring robot based on ROS.
+It also uses frontierbased exploration algorithm that allows the robot to explore and build a map of the user's home.
+We also develop multi-target patrols for home safety.
+An array microphone is used to hear person calling for help and the system can find out the sound direction.
+Then an interrupt will be triggered to stop the robot patrolling and start measuring vital signs.
 The heart rate is measured and monitored through the mmWave radar.
-Moreover, the infrared thermal imager is combined with object recognition to detect the human face and measure body temperature, and the measured body temperature and heart rate data are regularly uploaded in combination with cloud database and blockchain technology to establish a complete vital signs database.
-When the robot detects an unexpected situation, it uses IFTTT service to send a Line message notification to notify the family or the rescue unit as soon as possible to avoid more unfortunate accidents.
+Moreover, the infrared thermal imager is combined with object recognition to detect the human face and measure body temperature, and the measured body temperature and heart rate data can be uploaded to cloud database.
+Considering data protection and privacy issues, blockchain technology is used to establish a vital signs database.
+When the system detects an abnormal status, it will send a Line message notification to notify the family or the rescue unit in time.
 With the proposed system, it can take care for the "heart" of the elderly and home safety.
-The reason for not using RGB cameras but using thermal camera for face detection is that we want to take into account privacy.
+The reason for not using RGB cameras but using thermal camera for face detection is that we concern the privacy.
 The system allows family members work with peace of mind outside and avoid "sudden death" or missing the best opportunity for golden rescue in case of abnormal situation.